-With a vibrant arts scene and rich Native American history, the aptly nicknamed “City Different” provides some of the best dining, shopping, sightseeing and outdoor adventures the Southwest has to offer.
-To help you make the most of your visit, we asked Harry Hirsch, Front Office Manager at Four Seasons Resort Rancho Encantado Santa Fe, for insider tips on the best things to, from sampling chilli sauces to hiking the region’s beautiful trails.
+Situated in the Sangre de Cristo foothills, at over 7,000 feet, Santa Fe is known for year round outdoor adventure, a vibrant arts scene and rich Native American history.
+The aptly nicknamed “City Different” provides some of the best dining, shopping, sightseeing, culture and outdoor adventures the Southwest has to offer.
+To help you make the most of your visit, we asked the Concierge Team at Four Seasons Resort Rancho Encantado Santa Fe, for insider tips on the best things to do, from sampling chili sauces to hiking the region’s beautiful trails.

 Photography courtesy Four Seasons Hotels and Resorts

 Art is reason alone to visit Santa Fe.
-Stroll down the half-mile–long Canyon Road, which is home to an extensive collection of local galleries, restaurants and boutiques.
-Shidoni Foundry and Galleries and Tesuque Glassworks both offer cultural experiences that are off the beaten path.
-These gems are tucked away in the nearby rural village of Tesuque, situated on a former apple orchard.
+Stroll down the half-mile–long Canyon Road, home to an extensive collection of local galleries, restaurants and boutiques.
+Shidoni Foundry and Galleries and Tesuque Glassworks both are perfect for an off-the-beaten-path cultural experience.
+These gems are tucked away in the nearby village of Tesuque, situated on a former apple orchard.
 The Santa Fe Opera and The Lensic Performing Arts Center are also musts.
-The former, held in July and August, is one of the world’s premier summer opera festivals, with a dramatic adobe theatre that blends with the desert setting, while the latter stages plays, concerts and readings throughout the year.
+The former, held in July and August, is one of the world’s premier summer opera festivals, with a dramatic adobe theatre that blends with the mountain valley setting.

 Local dining guide

-Downtown, Santa Fe Plaza offers a wide variety of dining options, including Southwestern cuisine at the Coyote Café and Spanish tapas and fine wines at Taberna La Boca.
-Geronimo is a fine dining establishment that everyone in Santa Fe has come to love—it’s set among the many galleries on scenic Canyon Road.
-Try the elk tenderloin, a signature dish, accompanied by a bottle from the award-winning wine list.
+Downtown Santa Fe Plaza also offers a variety of dining options, including Southwestern cuisine at the Coyote Café, Café Pasquals and new world cuisine from Sazón.
+The Compound and Geronimo are fine dining establishments and local favorites set among the many galleries on scenic Canyon Road.

 Rest and relaxation